DGF7-18 product page

 The Ground Fault Current Trip level (30 mA – 6 A, 8 steps) and Trip Delay Time (20 ms (instantaneous), 500 ms) are set on a front accessible dipswitch array.

 By double clicking the remote ‘RESET’ button a functional test of the DGF7-18 is invoked.
-A single press of a N.O. remote ‘RESET’ button resets the unit after a trip.
-It is not necessary to press a N.C. remote ‘RESET’ to invoke Auto Reset.
+A single press of a NO remote ‘RESET’ button resets the unit after a trip.
+It is not necessary to press a NC remote ‘RESET’ to invoke Auto Reset.

-A green LED indicates three functions: slow flashing denotes Control Voltage is present; steady on after a test was invoked; fast blinking denotes the unit has sensed a ground fault current higher than the Trip Level for a period longer than the Trip Delay Time and that the output contacts have operated.
-A 10 point Pull-apart terminal block simplifies connection of field wiring.
+A green LED indicates three functions: slow flashes denote Control Voltage is present (1 s flashes); steady on after a test was invoked, during delay before test continuous flashes (0,25 s); two fast flashes per second denotes the unit has sensed a ground fault current higher than the Trip Level for a period longer than the Trip Delay Time and that the output contacts have operated (two 0,25 s flashes).

 To ensure that the DGF7-18 will function in severe circumstances, it is encapsulated in polyurethane (PUR) to make sure it is not vulnerable to mechanical shock, vibration nor weather.